Blink XT2 Review

 Extensive setting options

-A camera that monitors movement, automatically records, and sends you alerts has the potential to be a major annoyance.
+A camera that monitors movement, automatically records, and sends you alerts has the battery life.
 Enter: device settings.
 Blink XT2 offers an impressive spread of controls, including the ability to designate activity zones (where meaningful movement is most likely to take place), set retrigger time, finetune sensitivity, and adjust clip length and video quality.
 The ability to dictate the devices functionality improves user experience, and potentially battery life.

 Early issues following release